tailscale/terms-and-conditions/privacy-policy/index.md

 account, please contact us immediately using the information in the "Contact Us" section below.

-## 11. PRIVACY INFORMATION FOR CERTAIN U.S. STATE RESIDENTS {id="privacy-information-for-certain-us-state-residents"}

-**Do Not Sell Rights.** Please note that certain U.S. state laws set forth obligations for businesses that "sell" personal information to third parties, as such term is defined under those laws.
-We do not engage in such activity.
+## 12. CALIFORNIA NOTICE {id="california-notice"}

-**California Notice.** If you are a California resident, California law requires us to provide you with specific information regarding how we collect, use, and disclose your "personal information" (as defined in the California Consumer Privacy Act ("CCPA")).
-Throughout this Privacy Policy, we discuss in detail the specific pieces of personal information we collect from and about you.
-Please see the "Information we Collect" and "How We Use Your Information" sections above for more information.
+If you are a California resident, California law requires us to provide you with specific information regarding how we collect, use, and disclose your “personal information” (as defined in the California Consumer Privacy Act (“CCPA”)).

+### NOTICE AT COLLECTION

+The CCPA requires us to provide you with certain information about:
+1. The categories of “personal information” (as defined in the CCPA) that we collect;
+2. The purposes for which we use each category of personal information;
+3. The categories of third parties to which we disclose such personal information for a business purpose; and
+4. The categories of third parties to which we disclose such personal information in a way that may constitute “sharing” of information for “cross-context behavioral advertising” and/or “selling” of information (each as defined under CCPA).

+Under the CCPA, “sharing” is defined as the targeting of advertising to a consumer based on that consumer’s personal information obtained from the consumer’s activity across websites, and “selling” is defined as the disclosure of personal information to third parties in exchange for monetary or other valuable consideration.
+Our use of certain third-party providers, which are described more fully in the “Site Analytics and Advertising” section above, may result in the disclosure of online identifiers (ex: cookie data, IP addresses, device identifiers, and usage information) in a way that may be considered a “sale” or "sharing" under the CCPA.

+A chart with the information required by CCPA is available [here](https://info.tailscale.com/hubfs/CCPA-Notice-at-Collection-Disclosure.pdf).

+In addition, throughout this Privacy Policy, we discuss in detail the specific pieces of personal information we collect from and about you, information about your rights and our retention policies.
+Please see “The Information we Collect”, “How We Use Your Information,” “Site Analytics and Advertising,” “How We Disclose Your Information,” “Retention of Your Information” and “Your Rights and Your Choices” above for more information.

+### SHINE THE LIGHT

 The California "Shine the Light" law gives residents of California the right under certain circumstances to request information from us